Generalized Kahler Taub-NUTs and Two Exceptional Instantons: The exceptional Taub-NUT

 \subsubsection{An unscaled pointed limit}

-The instanton $(M^4,g_4)$ has rays along which sectional curvatures equal to $-1$.
-A natural question is what happens when we take a pointed limit along such a ray.
+The exceptional Taub-NUT instanton $(N^4,g_4)$ has rays along which a sectional curvature equals $-1$.
+A natural question is what happens when we take an {\it unscaled} pointed limit along such a ray.
 We shall see that the resulting limit is the exceptional half-plane instanton.

+The sectional curvature is constant along the $v$-axis, so we rechoose coordinates to center ourselves farther and farther along this axis.
+For any $A>0$ set

+The range of these coordinates is $\tilde{u}\in[0,\infty)$ and $\tilde{v}\in[-A,\infty)$ so in the limit the range is the entire half-plane.
+In the Gromov-Hausdorff limit, the torus fibers actually become cylinders: the $\mathcal{X}^1$ direction becomes infinite, and since the field $\mathcal{X}^1$ itself becomes infinitely long, we must renormalize it.
+For each $A$, choose new Killing fields